-159. Two risk scenarios were postulated whereby the proposed dealing might give risk to harm to people or the environment.
+162. Two risk scenarios were postulated whereby the proposed dealing might give risk to harm to people or the environment.

-160. A risk is substantive only when the risk scenario may, because of gene technology, have some chance of causing harm.
-Risk scenarios that do not lead to harm, or could not reasonably occur, do not represent a substantive risk and do not advance in the risk assessment process.

-161. Two risk scenarios were postulated whereby the proposed dealings might give rise to harm to people or the environment.
+- 163. A risk is substantive only when the risk scenario may, because of gene technology, have some chance of causing harm.
+Risk scenarios that do not lead to harm, or could not reasonably occur, do not represent a substantive risk and do not advance in the risk assessment process. - 164.
+Two risk scenarios were postulated whereby the proposed dealings might give rise to harm to people or the environment.
 In the context of the control measures proposed by the applicant, and considering both the short and long term, neither of these scenarios were identified as substantive risks.
-The principal reasons for these conclusions are summarised in Table 2 and include:

-- fermentation will occur in closed systems. - no GM yeast would enter human food; - limits on the duration of the proposed release; - people conducting dealings will wear appropriate PPE; - GM yeast will be inactivated before being used in animal feed preparation or disposed of as soil conditioner; - waste containing GM yeast will be autoclaved before its disposal; and - suitability of proposed controls to restrict the spread and persistence of the GM yeast and its genetic material.
+The principal reasons for these conclusions are summarised in Table 2 and include: - fermentation will occur in closed systems. - no GM yeast would enter human food; - limits on the duration of the proposed release; - people conducting dealings will wear appropriate PPE; - GM yeast will be decontaminated and denatured (where antibiotic resistance genes are present) before being used in animal feed preparation or disposed of as soil conditioner; - waste containing GM yeast will be autoclaved before its disposal; and - suitability of proposed controls to restrict the spread and persistence of the GM yeast and its genetic material.

-162. Therefore, risks to the health and safety of people, or the environment, from the proposed release of the GM yeast into the environment are considered negligible.
+165. Therefore, risks to the health and safety of people, or the environment, from the proposed release of the GM yeast into the environment are considered negligible.
 The Risk Analysis Framework (OGTR, 2013), which guides the risk assessment and risk management process, defines negligible risks as risks of no discernible concern with no present need to invoke actions for mitigation.
-Therefore, no controls are required to treat these negligible risks.
-Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment3.